rtdip/core/docs/sdk/queries/databricks/databricks-sql.md

     Refer to the [Azure Active Directory](../../authentication/azure.md) documentation for further options to perform Azure AD authentication, such as Service Principal authentication using certificates or secrets.
 Below is an example of performing default authentication that retrieives a token for Azure Databricks.

-    Please also refer to the [Code Reference](../../code-reference/authentication/azure.md) for further technical information.
+    Also refer to the [Code Reference](../../code-reference/authentication/azure.md) for further technical information.

     ```python
     from rtdip_sdk.authentication import authenticate as auth